Ajaiqmar/ASSEMBLY/README.md

 # ASSEMBLY
 A website to promote inter-college communication.
-Also known as social media for the geeks.
+Also known as social media for the geeks.🤓